farazsth98/farazsth98.github.io/_posts/2016-07-10-SECUINSIDE-Noted.md

 ## Write note

-It's going to be easier if I just show the decompiled psudo-code.
+It's going to be easier if I just show the decompiled pseudo-code.
 What we need to do here is, create a note with arbitrary name and password and a negative content length.
-The goal is to create a note with it's content only it's password.
+The goal is to create a note with its content only its password.

 {% highlight C %}
 int write_note()